– 2018 Hyundai Elite i20 comes in the price range of Rs 5.35 lakh – Rs 9.15 lakh (ex, Delhi)

 |1.4-litre CRDi Diesel||88.73bhp @ 4,000rpm||219.7Nm @ 1,500rpm- 2,750rpm||6-speed MT|

 The previous model was equipped with a 99bhp, 1.4-litre Dual VTVT petrol engine paired to a four-speed torque convertor.
 This model attracts high excise duty, which makes it around 81,000 pricier than its direct competitor Maruti Baleno Alpha CVT.
-In order to compete well against the Baleno, the updated i20 gets a new CVT automatic gearbox that is specifically developed for Indian markets.
+In order to compete well against the Baleno, the updated i20 will soon receive a new CVT automatic gearbox that is specifically developed for Indian markets.
 Transmission options include a 5-speed manual and a CVT automatic gearbox.
 It is also expected that Hyundai could launch the performance oriented version of the hatchback, but on later stage.
 This model could get a new 1.0-litre turbo-petrol engine, which is based on the 1.0-litre 3-cylinder Kappa unit.
 This engine currently powers the European-spec i10, featuring a small, single turbocharger.
 The 1.0L turbo equipped i20 is expected to produce up to 120bhp and 172Nm of torque.
 It will be positioned against the Maruti Baleno RS and Volkswagen Polo GT TSI.